STA601-F21/Course-Website/content/policies.md

 Homework assignments will be given on a weekly basis.
 They will be based on both the lectures and labs and will be announced every Friday at the most – please always check the website! **Also, please note that any work that is not legible by the instructor or TAs will not be graded (given a score  of 0).
 Every write-up must be clearly written in full sentences and clear English.
 Any assignment that is completely unclear to the instructors and/or TAs, may result in a grade of a 0.** For programming exercises, you are required to use R and you must submit ALL of the code as an appendix.

 Each student MUST write up and turn in her or his own answers.
 You are encouraged to talk to each other regarding homework problems or to the instructor/TA.
 However, the write-up, solution, and code must be entirely your own work.
 The assignments must be submitted on [Gradescope](https://www.gradescope.com/courses/77790/assignments) under ``Assignments''.
 Note that you will not be able to make online submissions after the due date, so be sure to submit before or by the Gradescope-specified deadline.

+Homework solutions will be curated from student solutions with proper attribution.
+Every week the TAs will select a representative correct solution for the assigned problems and put them together into one solutions set with each answer being attributed to the student who wrote it. **If you would like to OPT OUT of having your homework solutions used for the class solutions, please let the Instructor and TAs know in advance.**

 **Finally, your lowest homework score will be dropped!**